george-probably/probably.blog/Weblog/Posts/2023/01/20 - Being Whimsical.md

 ### #6 - Tab for a Cause
 ![A picture of the Freerice homepage.](https://raw.githubusercontent.com/george-probably/chachanidze.com/main/Images/Adding%20More%20Whimsy%20To%20Your%20Life/Tab%20for%20a%20Cause.jpg)<div class="caption">[Screenshot of the Tab for a Cause Homepage](https://tab.gladly.io/)</div>

-Want to help raise money for charity, but **don't** want to simultaneously increase your knowledge?
+Want to help raise money for charity but **don't** want to increase your knowledge simultaneously?
 No problem!
 [Tab for a Cause](https://tab.gladly.io/?u=george_probably) places ads on your new tab page, with the money raised going to causes of your choice.
 Personally, I have been using Tab for Cats, which supports The Jackson Galaxy Project.
 There are loads of causes to choose from though, including: Black Equity, Reproductive Health, and charities such as Save the Children and Human Rights Watch.

 The best part about Tab for Cats?
 Every single day I get a new "cat of the day" as my new tab image!
 To date, I have raised 650 cat treats, which, according to Tab for a Cause is "how many treats your tabs can provide to help shelter cats get adopted."
 Tab for a Cause are also SUPER transparent, releasing quarterly financial reports clearly outlining how much money was raised and where it all went, so you can see the exact impact that you have personally had.